Back to Blog

 Fix: Be prepared to explain: inheritance, property sale, multiple income sources, years of accumulated savings.

-Real Stories from Recent Interviews
+Real Stories from 2025 Interviews

-APPROVED Delhi, June 2025
+APPROVED IN 40 SECONDS Delhi, June 2025

-DENIED Mumbai, May 2025
+DENIED Delhi, May 2025

 Practice Financial Questions with AI